*-Autonomous Envelopes and Conservativity: Abstract

 \section{Abstract}

-We show the doctrine of $\ast$-autonomous categories is ``2-conservative'' over the doctrine of closed symmetric monoidal categories, i.e.\ the universal map from a closed symmetric monoidal category to the $\ast$-autonomous category that it freely generates is fully faithful.
+We prove 2-categorical conservativity for any $\{\mathbf{0},\top\}$-free fragment of MALL over its corresponding intuitionistic version: that is, that the universal map from a closed symmetric monoidal category to the $\ast$-autonomous category that it freely generates is fully faithful, and similarly for other doctrines.
 This implies that linear logics and graphical calculi for $\ast$-autonomous categories can also be interpreted canonically in closed symmetric monoidal categories.

-In particular, our result implies that every closed symmetric monoidal category can be fully embedded in a $\ast$-autonomous category, preserving both tensor products and internal-homs.
-But in fact we prove this directly first with a Yoneda-style embedding (an enhanced ``Hyland envelope'' that can be regarded as a polycategorical form of Day convolution), and deduce 2-conservativity afterwards from double gluing and a technique of Lafont.

-Since our method uses polycategories, it also applies to other fragments of $\ast$-autonomous structure, such as linear distributivity.
-It can also be enhanced to preserve any desired family of nonempty limits and colimits.
+In particular, every closed symmetric monoidal category can be fully embedded in a $\ast$-autonomous category, preserving both tensor products and internal-homs.
+In fact, we prove this directly first with a Yoneda-style embedding (an enhanced ``Hyland envelope'' that can be regarded as a polycategorical form of Day convolution), and deduce 2-conservativity afterwards from Hyland--Schalk double gluing and a technique of Lafont.
+The same is true for other fragments of $\ast$-autonomous structure, such as linear distributivity, and the embedding can be enhanced to preserve any desired family of nonempty limits and colimits.